Datafable/epu-index/news_scrapers/epu_scrapy/spiders/README.md

 `from` and `to` parameter in the search, but when both these dates are set to the date for yesterday, no results are returned (the `to` parameter is exclusive and hence prevents any article to match the query).
 Therefore, in contrast to the other spiders, the spider will include the articles of the current day.
 This means that some articles will be scraped two times, but these duplicates are prevented from entering the database.
+TODO: Implement this test

 The *De Morgen* spider uses [Scrapy Rules](http://doc.scrapy.org/en/latest/topics/spiders.html?highlight=rule#crawling-rules) to crawl the search results.
 The first rule will follow